Gisara: Industry

-Festivals
+Culture

 The major festival of Gisara is Chhath Puja during which people offer prayers to the Hindu Sun God, Surya, also known as Surya Shashti.
 It is generally celebrated at home with family members and villagers.
 The festivals of Holi and Diwali are also widely celebrated.
-Other festivals such as Dusshera, Makar Sakranti, the Eid al-Fitr, Eid al-Adha, and Christmas are also celebrated to varying extents.
+Other festivals such as Dusshera, Makar Sakranti, the Eid al-Fitr, Eid al-Adha, and Christmas are celebrated to varying extents.

-Cuisine

-Khichdi constitutes the lunch for most on Saturdays and is a staple food here.
-It consists of rice and lentils seasoned with spices and served with items such as curd, chutney, pickles, papads, ghee (clarified butter) and chokha (boiled mashed potatoes, seasoned with finely cut onions, green chilies).
-Afternoon meals mostly consist of rice, lentil and vegetables, while dinner consists of roti (flat bread) and vegetables.
+Khichdi constitutes the lunch for most on Saturdays and is a staple food.
+It consists of rice and lentils seasoned with spices and served with items such as curd, chutney, pickles, papads, ghee and chokha (boiled mashed potatoes, seasoned with finely cut onions, green chilies).
+Afternoon meals mostly consist of rice, lentil and vegetables, while dinner consists of roti and vegetables.
 Gisara is also known for the sweet delicacies of Bihar, including Chhena ka jalebi and Kala Jamun.